DarrenDV/Waterdeep-Dragon-Heist/Characters/Friend/The three Urchins.md

 Nat, a 10 year old human girl with a wooden sword, She is the leader of the group and communicates using a sign language that she invented and taught to her friends.
 (Fighter)
 Jenks, a 9 year old fire genasi boy with a cloak, a toy wand, and a stuffed owlbear.
 (Wizard) Lif, a 9 year old elf boy with an eye patch, a small bow, and a quiver of toy arrows.
-He rarely thinks before he talks or acts.
+He rarely thinks before he talks or acts. (ranger)

 Speak: Childish